Fleur Hassan-Nahoum

-Fleur Hassan-Nahoum (פלר חסן-נחום; born 1973) is an Israeli politician and today a media commentator.
-In 2023, she was appointed by Israel's foreign minister Eli Cohen as special envoy for innovation.
+Fleur Hassan-Nahoum (פלר חסן-נחום; born 27 September 1973) is an Israeli politician and media commentator.
+She is special envoy for trade innovation for the Ministry of Foreign Affairs, and secretary-general of Kol Israel.
+She was Deputy Mayor of Jerusalem from 2018 until 2023, and was previously a member of the Jerusalem city council.
+She is one of a few British citizens to hold a senior political role in Israel.

 Since 2023, she has co-hosted The Quad on JNS TV.

-Biography
+Early life and education

 Fleur Hassan-Nahoum was born in London and grew up in Gibraltar.
-She is the daughter of Sir Joshua Hassan, the first Mayor of Gibraltar and later the first Chief Minister of Gibraltar, and his second wife, Lady Marcelle Bensimon, both of Moroccan and Portuguese Jewish origin.
+She is the daughter of Sir Joshua Hassan, the first Mayor of Gibraltar and later the first Chief Minister of Gibraltar, and his second wife, Lady Marcelle Bensimon, both of Moroccan, Spanish, and Portuguese Jewish origin.
 Her younger sister, Marlene Hassan Nahon, was a Member of the Gibraltar Parliament (MP).
+She speaks Hebrew, English and Spanish.

-In 1991, at the age of 18, Hassan-Nahoum moved back to London to study law at King's College London, where she served as president of the King's College Jewish Society.
+In 1991, at the age of 18, Hassan-Nahoum moved back to London to study law at King's College London, where she was president of the King's College Jewish Society.

-Legal and communications career
+Early career

 After qualifying as a barrister in 1997, she was a barrister at Middle Temple in London and became campaign director of World Jewish Relief, a British Jewish charitable organization.

 In 2001, Hassan-Nahoum emigrated to Israel.
-She is married with four children.

-Following the October 7 attacks on Israel in 2023, Hassan-Nahoum launched The Quad on JNS TV with co-hosts Emily Schrader, an Israeli journalist, and Vivian Bercovici, the former Canadian Ambassador to Israel.
+She was a senior associate with the American Jewish Joint Distribution Committee until 2007, when she became CEO of Tikva Children's Home, which houses abandoned and abused Jewish children from former Soviet countries.
+Hassan-Nahoum also founded Message Experts, a communications consultancy.

 Political career

-In 2013, Hassan-Nahoum joined the Yerushalmim Party.
+In 2013, Hassan-Nahoum became involved in politics after being asked to help a small political party with their messaging.
+She joined the Yerushalmim Party that year, and in 2016 was elected to the Jerusalem City Council.
+She led the Yerushalmim Party from 2017 until 2018.